 The Czech Nuclear Insurance Pool ("CNIP") is an informal consortium of non-life insurers based on the co-insurance and reinsurance of nuclear risks.
-For more than 20 years, the CNIP has offered insurance and reinsurance services for liability and property risks, including risks related to the transportation of nuclear material.
+For more than 25 years, the CNIP has offered insurance and reinsurance services for liability and property risks, including risks related to the transportation of nuclear material.
 Insurers on the Czech market do not usually insure nuclear risks on their own due to the specific nature of those risks, which are typically excluded from coverage.
 The insurers in the CNIP each provide their own net lines, the sum of which forms the overall capacity of the CNIP for individual types of insured risks.
 Within the CNIP, an Agreement on the Joint and Several Liability of Members is concluded every year to increase security and trust in the CNIP.

 Generali Česká pojišťovna a.s. is one of the founding members of the CNIP and, since the outset, has been the lead insurer by agreement with those companies involved.
-The CNIP's executive body is the CNIP Office, which is incorporated into the Operations and IT Department within the Corporate and Industrial Insurance Department.
-In December 2019, Generali Česká pojišťovna a.s. took over the exposure provided by Generali pojišťovna a.s.
+The CNIP's executive body is the CNIP Office, which is incorporated into the Nuclear Pool and International Trade Department within the Corporate and Industrial Insurance Division.